ajmal017/augustus/README.md

 # Augustus
 ## Introduction
-A quantitative backtest and algorithm trading library in Python3
+A quantitative backtest and algorithm trading framework in Python3

 Augustus is a student project.
 Based on event-driven engine technology,it aims to be a useful and convienent backtest library and algorithm trading system for quantitative traders who use python for their work.
 Augustus does not plan to solve all possible problems but focuses on core fields.
 ## Development